Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 • directed against tissue inflammation (Efferalgan or Panadol);

-• the simplest antipyretics in case of a rise in temperature;
+• simple antipyretics in case of fever;

-• vitamin complexes with signs of beriberi.
+• vitamin complexes for signs of vitamin deficiency.

 • autohematotherapeutic;